-I’ll say right off the bat, it’s not always possible to write your content yourself, but if you have a team of writers at least fact check it yourself.
+I’ll say right off the bat, that it’s not always possible to write your content yourself, but if you have a team of writers at least fact-check it yourself.
 The buck stops at you.
-It will put egg on your face when the unthinkable happens and your name has been besmirched by allegations.
+It will put egg on your face when the unthinkable happens and your name is besmirched by allegations.
 And not all of us have the privilege of news media that will highlight it today and forget it tomorrow.
-Sometimes it sticks, ruins career paths and reputations for life.
+Sometimes it sticks and ruins career paths and reputations for life.
 If you get up there and say it, post it, print it, or present it, you are endorsing the methods used to get it there in the first place.
 Even if you are claiming plausible deniability, your credibility will be called into question.

 People mostly remember the bad stuff.

 About 12 minutes of this speech have gone completely unnoticed.
 Some have not focused on the fact that she is a mother, wife, and successful businesswoman; at least those who tune into liberal-leaning news media regularly.

 In the 24-hour news cycle that exists today and with the prevalence of social media, every slip-up you make can go viral instantly.
 And that is exactly what happened in this instance.
 By the next morning, CNN had a side-by-side comparison of the area of the two speeches called into question.
 From individuals to local insurance companies to the Huffington Post, image macros, otherwise known as memes, continue to proliferate on social media, making fun of Melania Trump and highlighting the very thing the campaign wanted to ignore.

 Don’t make the problem worse.

 The Trump campaign did exactly that when for nearly two solid days they didn’t even acknowledge that anything had happened; some unaffiliated campaign supporters even tried to blame Hilary Clinton.
 Lest we forget, this is NOT a political post or a political blog.